R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 - Unfortunately, the daemon sets up a different PATH variable, `/usr/bin:/bin`, leaving our monitoring script out.
 - Much more information is to be found at `man 1 crontab` and `man 8 cron`.

 1.- A first solution is to set `roots`'s *crontab* file in the "user spool".
-Command `crontab` set to edit (`-e`) will launch the editor specified by the VISUAL or EDITOR environment variables.
+Command **crontab** set to edit (`-e`) will launch the editor specified by the VISUAL or EDITOR environment variables.
 After exiting from the editor, the modified *crontab* will be installed automatically.
 > crontab -e
-- Specify user `root` if, for any reason, you are not logged as such (`crontab -u root -e`).
+- Specify user `root` if, for any reason, you are not logged as such (`sudo crontab -u root -e`).

 and type at the bottom of the file that pops up